 - Please confirm that your program can operate and grow without the non-equipment funds requested?

-- Please confirm that your program can operate and grow without the NASP equipment requested in your grant?
+- Only applicable if requesting NASP Equipment: Please confirm that your program can operate and grow without the NASP equipment requested in your grant?
 And are you OK with receiving recurve bows?

 - Do you have additional funding sources?
 Do you have matching funds?

 - Does your school/organization plan on having fundraisers to assist with the cost of the program?
 If not, what are the plans to raise additional funds?